This review of George Strait’s final Houston Livestock Show and Rodeo concert was originally published on CultureMap Houston.

 As soon as possible after depositing my chair and blanket between a large stack of hay bales and the largest speaker I could find, I split for the side stages.
 With fewer people on the grounds, I finally realized how big the Festival actually was—it was huge!
 It had everything, from a CMT sing-a-long tent to a bucking bronco ride.
 It even had an abhorrent t-shirt tent full of homophobic and xenophobic t-shirts (an anomaly at an otherwise pretty classy event).
 Thankfully, on Day Two I also discovered the heart of the Festival: the bands playing in the two large tents off to the side of the Mane stage.
 The crowds weren’t nearly as large—at the beginning of the day, the large airy tents were mostly empty—but the smattering of hay bales were packed, the audience enthusiastic and the artists often times more talented than their famous peers on the Mane stage.

+Live and learn.
+I did a lot of living and learning during my first day (ever) at the Stagecoach Country Music Festival in Indio, California.
 First lesson: Don’t rely on MapQuest.
 I didn’t take the large black freeways on the map to the beautiful but bizarre desert retirement slash resort community that hosts Stagecoach.
 Or the smaller blue lines, or even the teensy red ones.
 I took the non-existent purple ones through the backcountry past unusual rock formations and the odd farmhouse.
 It was just me and the random tanker truck going mach negativo.

 Second lesson: Show up early.
 The tanker truck and purple lines aside, I didn’t plan well.
 And any plans I did have were shot to h*** as soon as I arrived at the polo fields and, well, circled the fields at a crawl (which is a generous term) for nigh two hours before entering the parking lot.
 So, as I slowly watched the thermometer inch up towards 100 degrees on my dashboard, I kissed goodbye my plans for The Infamous Stringdusters and Lynn Anderson.
 I’m sorry, guys.